Praxair (PX) Q1 2017 Results - Earnings Call Transcript

 Matthew J. White - Praxair, Inc.

-So I think to try and isolate it on a cost of goods sold, it gets a little bit complicated, because that includes the pass-through, right?
+So I think, to try and isolate it on a cost of goods sold, it gets a little bit complicated, because that includes the pass-through, right?

 Jeffrey J. Zekauskas - JPMorgan Securities LLC